Steven Guttman

 Steven Guttman is an American real estate developer and art collector.
-Guttman served as chairman and CEO of Federal Realty Investment Trust and led the company as CEO from 1980 until his departure in early 2003.
+Guttman was chairman and CEO of Federal Realty Investment Trust and led the company as CEO from 1980 until his departure in early 2003.
 Guttman founded Storage Deluxe when he began investing in self-storage in 1998.
 He also founded UOVO Fine Art Storage in 2013.

 Guttman joined the American Friends of the Centre Pompidou Foundation in 2007, becoming chairman of the organization in 2012.
 In 2016, Guttman was named a Chevalier of the Legion of Honour by the French Government for his work with the foundation.

 Early life

 Guttman grew up in Charleroi, Pennsylvania and attended Mercersburg Academy, where he graduated from high school in 1964.
 He then attended the University of Pittsburgh, graduating in 1968.
-He went on to pursue a Juris Doctor degree at George Washington University Law School, graduating with honors in 1972.
+He went on to pursue a juris doctor degree at George Washington University Law School, graduating with honors in 1972.